-Your dog has an intestinal parasites!
+Your dog has an intestinal parasite!
 Now what?

 This pet information prescription will help you know what to do, how to make your dog more comfortable, and how to prevent this from happening in the future.